MicrosoftDocs/fabric-docs/docs/get-started/copilot-notebooks-chat-pane.md

 :::image type="content" source="media/copilot-notebooks-chat-pane/copilot-starter-prompts.png" alt-text="Screenshot showing the Copilot starting prompts." lightbox="media/copilot-notebooks-chat-pane/copilot-starter-prompts.png":::

-## "Regular usage of the Copilot chat panel"
+## Regular usage of the Copilot chat panel

 1. The more specifically you describe your goals in your chat panel entries, the more accurate the Copilot responses.
 1. You can "copy" or "insert" code from the chat panel.
 At the top of each code block, you have two buttons that allow input of items directly into the notebook.